Temerin: Habsburg administration

-Szécsen family sold the Temerin property and "Kaštel" / "Кastély" to grain merchant Antal Fernbah from Apatin.
+Szécsen family sold the Temerin property and "Kaštel" / "Kastély" to grain merchant Antal Fernbah from Apatin.
 Ana and Petar Fernbah were his heirs and they kept complete Temerin property until agrarian reform in the Kingdom of SHS (Serbs, Croats and Slovenes) in 1920.

 In 1799 Temerin was declared a town and was given a right to hold 4 livestock fairs per year.
 Catholic Church was built in 1804, and the "old school" in 1835.
 From the 18th century to 1848/1849, Temerin was administratively a part of the Batsch-Bodrog County within the Habsburg Kingdom of Hungary.
 In 1848–49, the settlement was part of autonomous Serbian Vojvodina and in 1849-1860 part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Austrian crown land.
 It was part of the Batschka-Torontal District (1849-1850) and Neusatz District (1850–1860) within the voivodeship.
 After the abolishment of the voivodeship in 1860, the settlement was again included into Batsch-Bodrog County.
 Tumultuous times and 1848–1849 revolution did not spare Temerin.
 In clashes it was burned completely and the settlers migrated to the north, in Bačka Topola, Mali Iđoš, Čantavir and other settlements.
 After 4–6 months most of them returned to their old homes.

 On July 2, 1899, a railway direction Novi Sad-Temerin-Bečej was built and put in function as well as the railway station in Temerin.
 That started industrial development of Temerin, putting into operation one brick plant and first steam mills.
 Temerin soon became one of the important trading centers in the southeast part of Bačka.
 In the year 1900, Temerin had 9,581 inhabitants, including 8,711 speakers of Hungarian language, 787 speakers of German language, and 13 speakers of Serbian language.